What is Probate?

-Probate is generally a fairly straightforward process that takes about a year to complete.
-When there are no conflicts between the deceased’s heirs, the estate’s executor can usually complete the payment of the deceased’s debts and distribution of the assets to his or her heirs without much court oversight.
-When there are conflicts to work through, the court may supervise the process and require the executor to receive court approval before taking any actions.
+Probate can be a fairly straightforward process, but still takes about 12 – 18 months or longer to complete.
+When there are no conflicts between the deceased’s heirs, the estate’s successor trustee can usually complete the payment of the deceased’s debts and distribution of the assets to his or her heirs without much court oversight.
+When there are conflicts to work through, the court may supervise the process and require the executor to receive court approval before taking any actions or distributing any funds.
 Once the process is complete, the executor files a final account of the assets and how they were handled with the court.
 After accounting for the distribution of the final assets, the court can close the estate.
-If you’re in need of a probate attorney in Chicago, contact us today.
+If you’re in need of a probate attorney in Chicago, contact one of our qualified attorneys today.

-Learn More by Talking to an Experienced Chicago Probate Lawyer
+Learn More by Talking to one of our Experienced Probate Law Firms in Chicago

 Probate can be a complicated process.
-Sometimes, it is possible to circumvent it completely or at least reduce the amount of time your family will have to spend in probate court later through strategic estate planning now.
-To learn more about these possibilities and whether they are applicable in your case, schedule a consultation with an experienced estate planning lawyer.
+Sometimes, it is possible to circumvent it completely, or at least reduce the amount of time and money your family will have to spend in probate court later through strategic estate planning now.
+To learn more about these possibilities and whether they are applicable in your case, schedule a consultation with an experienced probate & asset protection lawyer.